-Bringing together a researcher and implementing partner from a real-world evaluation, this panel will offer insights into how researchers and practitioners can work together to carry out a successful project and forge a partnership for evidence-based decision making.
-The session will be moderated by a J-PAL staff member and have an interactive Q&A at the end.
+Bringing together a researcher and implementing partner from a real-world evaluation, this panel will offer insights into how researchers and practitioners can work together to forge a partnership for evidence-based decision making that has real-world impact.
+This panel session will be moderated by a J-PAL staff member and have an interactive Q&A at the end.

 Format: Panel discussion + moderated Q&A

 June 12, 11am-12:30pm EDT

 How can results from one context inform policies in another?
 This lecture will provide a framework for how to apply evidence across contexts.